DrewWham/PSU_Stat_380/README.md

 ### Grading
 Learning outcomes will be assessed based on performance in each of the following categories accompanied by their impact on the overall grade:

+20% Weekly Activities
-30% Semester Project
+15% Semester Project
-30% In-class Assignments
+30% Exams (Midterm + Final)
+15% Exercises
-15% Reading Quizzes
+10% Reading Quizzes
-15% Homework
 10% Participation

 Final letter grades will be determined as follows: